 Goal 1 – Challenging Every Student: To improve the academic performance of each student

 High academic performance is the cornerstone of the Auburn-Washburn School District.
 Student achievement in Auburn-Washburn is consistently above the state average on State Assessments and above the national average on the ACT.
-Multiple academic measurements will be established at the elementary, middle, and high school level that will be tracked and acted on over the five years of Strategic Plan 2021.
+Multiple academic measurements will be established at the elementary, middle, and high school level that will be tracked and acted on over the five years of Strategic Plan 2026.

 Points of Pride

 Our students and staff accomplish amazing feats each year.
-Check out our Points of Pride to review our accomplishments from the previous school years.
+Check out our Points of Pride to review our accomplishments from previous school years.